Oasis Academy Enfield: Curriculum

-Virtually all maintained schools and academies follow the National Curriculum, and their success is judged on how well they succeed in delivering a 'broad and balanced curriculum'.
-Schools endeavour to get all students to achieve the English Baccalaureate(EBACC) qualification.
+Virtually all maintained schools and academies follow the National Curriculum; their success is judged on how well they succeed in delivering a 'broad and balanced curriculum'.
+Schools endeavour to have all students achieve the English Baccalaureate (EBACC) qualification.
 In order to achieve this pupils must gain a GCSE qualification in Maths, English, Science, a modern or ancient foreign language, and either History or Geography.

-The academy operates a three-year, Key Stage 3 where all the core National Curriculum subjects are taught.
-This is a transition period from primary to secondary education, that builds on the skills, knowledge and understanding gained at primary school, and introduces youngsters who are starting from a lower than average base to wider, robust and challenging programmes of study needed to gain qualifications at Key Stage 4.
+The academy operates a three-year Key Stage 3, where all the core National Curriculum subjects are taught.
+This is a transition period from primary to secondary education, and builds on the skills, knowledge and understanding gained at primary school.
+It introduces youngsters who are starting from a lower than average base to wider, robust, and challenging programmes of study needed to gain qualifications at Key Stage 4.

-At Key Stage 4 the focus is on the EBACC, and there are daily Maths, English and Science lessons- plus some options.
+At Key Stage 4 the focus is on the EBACC, and there are daily Maths, English and Science lessons plus options.
 Spanish is the taught Modern Language.

-Oasis Academy Enfield offers GCSEs and BTECs as programmes of study for pupils, while sixth form students can choose to study from range of A Levels and additional BTECs.
+Oasis Academy Enfield offers GCSEs and BTECs as programmes of study for pupils, while Sixth Form students can choose to study from a range of A Levels and additional BTECs.

 Principals

-The School's first Headmaster, John Walton retired from his post in 2010 and was succeeded in this post by former deputy Paul Hammond.
-Mr Hammond remained in post until Summer 2014.
-Graeme Plunkett stepped in as Interim-Principal for the autumn term 2014.
+The School's first Headmaster, John Walton retired from his post in 2010 and was succeeded by former deputy Paul Hammond.
+Hammond remained in post until Summer 2014.
+Graeme Plunkett was Interim Principal for the autumn term 2014.
 Neil Hassell was the Academy's Principal from January 2015 to August 2018.